 Match Solutions to Symptoms

 Before beginning the detoxification process, talk to your doctor about what symptoms you can expect and work together to choose appropriate supportive supplements.
-For example, many people undergoing detox experience headaches, anxiety, nausea and insomnia, and while medical providers will try to support patients with proper nutrition and hydration during this time, it isn’t always enough.
+For example, many people undergoing medical detox experience headaches, anxiety, nausea, insomnia, and other symptoms.
+And while medical providers will try to support patients with proper nutrition and hydration during this time, it isn’t always enough.

 Expressing your preferences and concerns about how the detox process will go and how you can make it less stressful is also a way to engage actively with your recovery, demonstrating that you’re serious about changing your behavior and improving your health.

 There are countless herbal supplements and vitamins that can ease the detox process, but you don’t want to overload your body at a time when you’re trying to cleanse it and decrease the chemical load.

 In other words, don’t take every supplement you can get your hands on in hopes it will ease your symptoms.
 Instead, consider a narrow set of nutritional aids such as these four high-impact supplements.

 Activated charcoal is best known as a treatment for accidental poisoning because it absorbs toxins from the body — and that makes it perfect for drug and alcohol detox.
 By ingesting activated charcoal, you reduce strain on your liver while binding toxins.
 Since your liver is going to be working extra hard during the detox process, it deserves a little external support.